2014 UEFA European Under-17 Championship squads

 The following is a list of squads for each national team competing at the 2014 UEFA European Under-17 Championship in Malta.
-The tournament was scheduled to start on 9 May and the final will take place in Ta'Qali in the National Stadium on 21 May 2014.
+The tournament started on 9 May and the final took place in Ta'Qali in the National Stadium on 21 May 2014.
 Each national team had to submit a squad of 18 players born after 1 January 1997.
 Although some associations have published a list of players, the regulations state that the teams only need be submitted to UEFA before 12:00 CET on 8 May.
 The number of caps and goals listed below are from before the tournament started.

 Players in boldface have been capped at full international level at some point in their career.